Release Notes#

 Advantage_system1.1 Solver Decommissioned#

-Per the 5 November 2021 notification, the Advantage_system1.1 solver has been decommissioned and removed from Leap.
+Per the 5 November 2021 notification, the Advantage_system1.1 solver has been decommissioned and removed from the Leap service.

 This release adds support for processing problems on solvers located in multiple regions, such as North America and Europe.
 Your customer contract determines the solvers that are available in your projects.
-The Leap Dashboard has been enhanced to organize solvers by region.
-In addition, the Leap IDE and Ocean have been enhanced to enable you to submit problems to solvers by region.
+The dashboard has been enhanced to organize solvers by region.
+In addition, the Leap service’s IDE and the Ocean SDK have been enhanced to enable you to submit problems to solvers by region.

 Hybrid Solver Service: CQM Solver#

-Leap’s February 26, 2020 release introduced Leap’s hybrid solver service (HSS), which provides cloud-based quantum-classical hybrid solvers.
+The February 26, 2020 release introduced the Leap service’s hybrid solver service (HSS), which provides cloud-based quantum-classical hybrid solvers.
 These hybrid solvers, which implement state-of-the art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are designed to accommodate even very large problems.

 The first online CQM solver is hybrid_constrained_quadratic_model_v1.
 It accepts problems with up to 5,000 variables, each of which can represent binary or integer values, 750 million total linear plus quadratic biases (values assigned to both nodes and edges of the graph representing your problem), and 100,000 constraints.[4]